RavensbourneWebMedia/Web-Design-principles/sessions/02/README.md

 By teaching to your peers, you reinforce your own learning.
 [It works](http://visible-learning.org/hattie-ranking-influences-effect-sizes-learning-achievement/hattie-ranking-teaching-effects)!

 Also, you get to practice and build confidence in your **communication skills**.

+### This is not a formal presentation

+You're not being tested.

+You're not here to please me.

+You're here to teach to your peers and learn from them.

+#### We're here to become *co-learners*.

 At the end of your mini-lectures we'll give each other **feedback**. *Honest* feedback can hurt but it's through that (and practice) that we improve.